alkem-io/alkemio/docs/technical-design.md

 Core autonomous entities in the platform have an **Agent** that represents that entity in platform interactions.

-Entities with Agents currently are: User, Organization, Hub, Challenge & Opportunity.
+Entities with Agents currently are: User, Organization, Space, Challenge & Opportunity.

 Each Agent has _Credentials_ which can interact on behalf of the user / entity with other elements of the platform.